explodingcamera/blog/content/koi.md

 # Future Work

-Encoding and Desoding still have a ton of room for optimization, especially in the encoding side.
+Encoding and Decoding still have a ton of room for optimization, especially in the encoding side.
 Also, the current implementation of the decoder can produce some artifacts when decoding images with a lot of detail due to collisions in the hash table.
 I was not able to reliably test memory usage, but it should be on par or better than most png encoders.
 In the future, I'd like to also add some more image formats to the benchmark, like WebP and Qoi.

 # Conclusion